-The moisture contents of material samples removed from the U-F wall section are shown in table 26.
-The moisture contents of the U-F foam itself are comparable with values for the other insulation materials.
+The moisture contents of the U-F foam itself are comparable with values for the other insulation material.
 However, the moisture contents of the sheathing and wood siding samples taken from the U-F wall section are much higher than corresponding values for the other wall sections.
 An explanation is given in the following:

-The wet density of U-F foam when it is installed is 2.5 lb/ft (40.0 kg/m).
-After the foam has cured and dried, its density is 0.7 lb/ft (11.2 kg/m).
+The wet density of U-F foam when it is installed is $2.5 \text{ lb/ft}^3$ (40.0 Kg/m).
+After the foam has cured and dried, its density is 0.7 lb/ft (11.2 Kg/m).
 The difference in these density figures is due to the original water content of the foam.
-This amount of water corresponds to approximately 0.47 lb per ft of wall (2.29 kg/m).
+This amount of water corresponds to approximately 0.47 lb per ft of wall (2.29 Kg/m).

 The water originally contained in the wet foam apparently migrated from the U-F foam into the sheathing and siding and could not readily penetrate the oil-base paint film applied to the exterior surface of the wall.
-Published data indicate that three layers of oil-base paint have a perm rating of 0.3 to 1.0 (1.72 to $5.75 \times 10^{-11} \text{kg}/Pa \cdot s \cdot \text{m}^2)$ [4].
+Published data indicate that three layers of oil-base paint have a perm rating of 0.3 to 1.0 (1.72 to 5.75 x $10^{-11}$ Kg/Pa·S·m) [4].
 The exterior walls of the test house contained several layers of oil-base primer and top coat, which probably functioned as a vapor barrier.

 At the end of the winter season, some blistering of the oil-base paint at the U-F wall section was observed.
 Two large blisters (one at the top and one at the bottom of the section) were present.
-A photograph of the water blister at the top is shown in figure 30.
-Many small blisters also occurred a See figure 28 for location identification.
+A photograph of the water blister at the top is shown in figure 32.
+Many small blisters also occurred under the double-hung window at this wall section.
+At the end of the summer season, the small blisters disappeared, but the two large blisters remained.